theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 Donate link: https://www.theritesites.com
 Tags: ajax button, add to cart, AJAX add to cart, shortcode, woocommerce, quantity, wc, AJAX, variable, variable product, theritesites, The Rite Sites
 Requires at least: 4.8.1
-Tested up to:      5.3
+Tested up to:      5.4
 Requires PHP:      5.6+
 Stable tag:        trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a shortcode for you to be able to add an AJAX button with an associated quantity for you WooCommerce Product
+Creates a new block and shortcode for you to be able to add an AJAX button with an associated quantity for you WooCommerce Product

 == Description ==

 This extension for [WooCommerce](https://www.woocommerce.com) allows you to render an AJAX button with an associated quantity field.
 Create effective and functional buttons to use for your or your customers convenience anywhere on your site you want!

+= Block Documentation =
+**New "AJAX Add to Cart Block"!**
+New and improved interface to create flexible components on any page of your website that has the block editor enabled!
+Easily toggle displays and drag-and-drop to move around objects to change the appearance of the add to cart component on the front end.

+Not only does the block have all the features the shortcode does, but expands further upon that allowing you to change the display order of each individual component using a visual editor!
+The block also has a product select tool so you no longer have to remember individual product or variation IDs

 = Shortcode Documentation =
 **New Shorter Shortcode: ajax_add_to_cart is now an option for enh_ajax_add_to_cart_button**